DPassarelli/6-mils/docs/PunchOutSetupRequest.md

 ### `setSupplierInfo` ⛓

-Sets the credentials for the supplier (or vendor) that the POSReq is being sent to.
+Sets the credentials for the supplier's organization (the one that the POSReq is being sent to).

 ##### Parameters